palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 This solution is advantageous in that it is simple.
 However, the current default of 30 seconds is already longer than we would expect any lock requests to block for.
-Furthermore, in the event of client or link failures, it would be possible that resources would be  allocated to the associated connections for longer periods of time.
+Furthermore, in the event of client or link failures, it would be possible that resources would be unproductively allocated to the associated connections for longer periods of time.
 We would also introduce a dependency on the idle timeout on the HTTP client-side, which would also need to be increased to account for this (the current default is 60 seconds).

 #### 2. Convert the lock service to a non-blocking API